THallerJ/socket-messenger/README.md

 ## Description

-[Socket Messenger](https://socketmessenger.netlify.app/) is a simple messaging web app.
+Socket Messenger is a simple messaging web app.

+_Note: The app is currently not deployed due to heroku removing free postgres integration_

 ## Development